chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 ``T3``, that by itself does not allow an implicit conversion from ``T1`` to ``T3``.

-Implicit conversion for both function calls and initialization are are allowed between the following source and target types, as defined in the referenced subsections:
+Implicit conversion for function calls, initialization, and assignment are allowed between the following source and target types, as defined in the referenced subsections:

 -  numeric and boolean
    types (:ref:`Implicit_NumBool_Conversions`),